 My Amazon pics;

 Recipe No: 2

-This particular cooking method stems from Punjabi cuisine tradition, which later on spread its way across India, favoured by many cultures for its unique taste, enriched with numerous health benefits.
+This particular cooking method stems from Punjabi cuisine, which later on spread its way across India, favoured by many cultures for its unique taste, enriched with numerous health benefits.

-Although stuffed karella is normally deep-fried in some recipes, I took steps to keep its rare medicinal value intact: I steam them, with little olive oil sprayed all over.
-Hence, I can assure you that according to this recipe Karella comes with its best to your plate!
+Although stuffed Karela is normally deep-fried in some recipes, I took steps to keep its rare medicinal value intact: I steam them, with little olive oil sprayed all over.
+Hence, Karela comes with its best to your plate!

 - Rub salt inside the cavities of Karella and keep aside at the same time.

 - After 1/2 hr, wash both Karella cavities, chopped skin and seeds and squeeze, drain the water away using a sieve